gdcc/exporter-transformer/README.md

-# Transformer Exporter for Dataverse
+# Transformer (JSON or XML) Exporter for Dataverse

 This exporter allows you to have up to 100 exporters using a single pre-built JAR file.
-You can add new exporters by adding directories into the exporters directory (see the Installation section below) and placing (and editing) the `config.json` and the `transformation.json` files in it.
+You can add new exporters by adding directories into the exporters directory (see the Installation section below) and placing (and editing) the configuration (`config.json`) and the transformation (`transformer.json` or `transformer.xsl`, see also the examples below) files in it.

 Supported Dataverse versions: 6.0 - recent.

-As for now, only the JSON transformations are supporterd.
-Future release of this exporter (comming soon!) will also support the XSLT transformations (with at least two files `config.xml` and `transformer.xsl` in the configuration directory of the exporters directory).

 ## Installation